nathaniel1616/4-puppy-raffle-audit/audit-data/report.md

 }
 ```

-### [M-2] `PuppyRaffle::withdraw` function should be callable by anyone which is lead manipulation by others
+### [M-2] `PuppyRaffle::withdraw` function should be callable by anyone which can lead manipulation by others

-**Description:**  `PuppyRaffle::withdrawal ` function should be callable by anyone which is lead manipulation by others , for instance
-the fee address set by  the owner will might not unable to accept eth/is a wrong address .
+**Description:**  `PuppyRaffle::withdrawal ` function should be callable by anyone which is lead manipulation by others , for instance the fee address set by  the owner  might  unable to accept eth/is a wrong address .
 An attacker will call this function to send out the fees

 **Impact:** Anyone can call the `PuppyRaffle::withdraw` function to send out the fees which is only intended by the owner